spex-xray/pyspextools/_sources/tutorials/ogip2spex.rst.txt

 A full overview of the arguments is given below in the section `Command-line arguments <ogip2spex_commandline_>`_.

 ..
 NOTE::
-   By default ogip2spex creates spo files without the 'Ext_Rate' column.
+   By default ogip2spex creates spo files without the 'Exp_Rate' column.
 This column was added in SPEX version 3.05.00.
-   The Ext_Rate column contains the ratio between the backscale values of the source and background spectrum and is used to properly simulate spectra.
-If you need to simulate spectra including background, then make sure the Ext_Rate column is created.
+   The Exp_Rate column contains the ratio between the backscale values of the source and background spectrum and is used to properly simulate spectra.
+If you need to simulate spectra including background, then make sure the Exp_Rate column is created.

 Example